amandajcrawford/github_action_python_test/README.md

 This is an example GitHub Action workflow that sends python test coverage data to coveralls.io.
+This workflow uses the [Coveralls](https://github.com/marketplace/actions/coveralls-github-action) and [ReportGenerator](https://github.com/marketplace/actions/reportgenerator) GitHub Actions.

 ```
 name: Python package